-Currently this is only supported when using SEB 2.2 or newer on Windows computer labs.
-The application you want to use will have to be installed on all the computers and before running an exam, you should verify that the application works inside SEB by setting up a test exam with the application you want to be using.
+Currently, third-party applications are only supported when using SEB 2.2 or newer on Windows computer labs.
+The application you want to use will have to be installed on all the computers before running an exam.
+You should verify that the application works inside SEB by setting up a test exam with the application you want to be using.

-You can either choose one or more of the verified applications by checking of the checkboxes or add your own executable.
+You can either choose one or more of the verified applications by checking off the checkboxes or adding your own executable.

 Windows registry updates in App Paths

-Some applications, like Lingdys and SPSS, do not update the App Paths in Windows registry.
-Word and Excel do this, so that way the exe file to run the program can be used by SEB.
+Some applications, like Lingdys (Norwegian program) and SPSS, do not update the App Paths in the Windows registry.
+Word and Excel do this, so that way the .exe file to run the program can be used by SEB.

 - Navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\App Paths

-- Test that your application now starts when running the the exe file using Windows + R
+Test that your application now starts when running the .exe file using Windows + R.

 The largest security concern is that SEB does not block access to the disk.
-This means that it is possible to open local files from the disk while running a third party application within SEB.
-This problem can be minimised in a computer lab.
+This means that it is possible to open local files from the disk while running a third-party application within SEB.
+This problem can be minimized in a computer lab.

-Some applications, like Excel for instance, has possibilities to browse the internet within the application.
+It is not recommended that you insert files without testing them.
+We recommend the method of inserting the files as a PDF panel, main illustration, additional resource, video or audio clip, depending on the file format.
+Some applications, like Excel, for instance, have the possibility to browse the internet within the application.
 This is also not stopped.
-However Excel can be configured not to have the Data → Import menu item.
+However, Excel can be configured not to have the Data → Import menu item.
 Other applications can have other ways of browsing the web.
 This has to be checked before setting up an exam with the wanted application.

 Word and Excel security settings